Neuro Therapy has been able to help clients who had been in pain for years, seen every specialist in the books, and were starting to give up hope.

-Whether it's the gym, tennis court, or working in the yard, It's been a pleasure watching Leah help people get where they want to be.
+Whether it's the gym, tennis court, or working in the yard, It's been a pleasure watching utilizing this methodology to help people get to where they want to be.

 I have been getting a ton of questions recently about the differences between Physical Therapy and Neuro Therapy.
-After writing and re-writing this blog post – I’ve narrowed it down to the 7 most important ones.....
+After consulting with the physical therapists on our staff, we've narrowed it down to the 7 most important ones.....

 I hope this answers your questions!